GoldLink: 2017–present: At What Cost and Diaspora

-In February 2017, Goldlink took part in "Red Bull Sound Selects" reputable 3 Days Miami among artists Kelela, Angel Olsen, Brika, and others.
-On March 24, 2017, he released his debut album, At What Cost, featuring guest appearances from Wale, Shy Glizzy, Steve Lacy, Jazmine Sullivan, Kaytranada, Mýa, Ciscero, Kokayi, Hare Squead, Radiant Children, April George and Lil Dude.
+In February 2017, Goldlink took part in "Red Bull Sound Selects" 3 Days Miami among artists Kelela, Angel Olsen, Brika, and others.
+On March 24, 2017, he released his debut album, At What Cost.
+It featured guest appearances from Wale, Shy Glizzy, Steve Lacy, Jazmine Sullivan, Kaytranada, Mýa, Ciscero, Kokayi, Hare Squead, Radiant Children, April George and Lil Dude.
 The project debuted at number 128 on the US Billboard 200 chart.
-It was preceded by the singles "Crew" and "Meditation".
-"Crew" has peaked at number 45 on the US Billboard Hot 100, becoming his highest charting single in the country.
-It was also nominated for Best Rap/Sung Performance at the 60th Annual Grammy Awards.
+Apart from "Crew", it also spawned the single "Meditation".

 On June 7, 2018, GoldLink was featured on the song "Like I Do" by American singer Christina Aguilera from her eighth studio album, Liberation, which was nominated for Best Rap/Sung Performance at the 61st Annual Grammy Awards.

 On June 12, 2019, GoldLink released his second studio album Diaspora.
 In an interview with Wonderland Magazine, he said that he considered "At What Cost" to be his breakout mixtape due to a label agreement and "Diaspora" as his debut album.

 On June 18, 2021, GoldLink released his third studio album Haram!.
 In the run up to the album release, GoldLink began trolling some of his fellow rappers, tweeting insults and threats at Sheck Wes and sporting a fake facial jewel on his forehead in a July 13, 2021 The Tonight Show Starring Jimmy Fallon appearance, in apparent mockery of the facial jewelry trend popularized by Lil Uzi Vert and Sauce Walka.
 In the album's first single, "White Walls," GoldLink continued his disses of Sheck Wes.
 The feud with Wes dates back to 2019 when GoldLink's then-girlfriend Justine Skye accused Wes of abuse, stalking, and harassment.

+He released his fourth studio album, Enoch, on May 30, 2025.

 Controversy

 Mac Miller comments

 On November 26, 2019, GoldLink wrote a post on Instagram that outlined both his appreciation for Pittsburgh rapper Mac Miller, who died of an accidental overdose in 2018, and his belief the late star intentionally cribbed the sound of And After That, We Didn't Talk for Miller's album The Divine Feminine.
 GoldLink claimed he showed Miller his album while they were on tour together for Miller's previous album GO:OD AM and wrote the rapper loved it and had him play it for the whole touring crew.
-GoldLink pointed to similarities in the albums' structure and use of singer Anderson Paak for a lead single.
+GoldLink pointed to similarities in the albums' structure and use of singer Anderson .Paak for a lead single.
 Paak responded in an Instagram post of his own, slamming GoldLink for having a "God Complex" and being disrespectful in the wake of their friend's death.
 On November 28, 2019, GoldLink spoke on the war of words at a concert in Hamburg, Germany, focusing on the love he expressed in the post for Miller and emphasizing he never accused the deceased rapper of stealing or copying.